Housing Insulation Project

 The impact of the HIP project just keeps going and going – and we are thrilled, excited and encouraged to see where this project leads us and those involved with us.

-SO FAR WE HAVE BEEN ABLE TO INSULATE 19 HOMES!
+SO FAR WE HAVE BEEN ABLE TO INSULATE OVER 20 HOMES!